![]() |

 a) An environmental laboratory is required to participate in proficiency testing samples (PTs) analyses for each analytical parameter or method for which it seeks or wishes to maintain certification in accordance with the certification procedures of Section 465.130(c), the certification renewal procedures of Section 465.140(a), and the quality assurance requirements contained in Subpart B of this Part.

-b) PT samples shall be analyzed annually (every 12 months).
+b) Heterotrophic plate count and coliform Microbiological Water Supply (WS) PT samples shall be analyzed annually (every 12 months).
+Cryptosporidium PT samples shall be analyzed every four to six months.
 PT samples shall be analyzed in the same manner as routine samples.
-The laboratory shall be able to provide documentation that the analyst analyzing any PT sample is a laboratory employee who routinely analyzes drinking water compliance samples.
+The laboratory shall document that the analyst analyzing any PT sample is a laboratory employee who routinely analyzes drinking water compliance samples.

-c) Laboratories shall acquire the PT sample from a supplier acceptable to the Department.
+c) Laboratories shall acquire the PT sample from a provider acceptable to TNI.

-d) For methods used to test the presence or absence of an organism in a sample, each set shall contain ten samples, all shipped at the same time in either a lyophilized, dehydrated, or aqueous state.
+d) For methods used to test the presence or absence of an organism in a sample, each set shall contain 10 samples, all shipped at the same time in a lyophilized, dehydrated or aqueous state.
 The set shall include samples, in various combinations, that contain total coliforms, fecal coliforms, E. coli, non-coliforms, and at least one blank.
 Each set shall be used only with a single analytical method.
-To be acceptable, a laboratory shall correctly analyze a minimum of nine of ten samples, with no false negative result (i.e., a single false positive result may be acceptable).
-For quantitative methods, one PT sample may be analyzed.
+For a PT result to be acceptable, the laboratory shall have no false negative results and no more than one false positive result for each set.